rsharanesh2002/PSRV32/README.md

 1. Computer Organization and Design by Patterson and Hennesey

-**Note: The code is under development and will be updated as and then when a module is complete.**
+**Note: The code is under development and will be updated as and when a module is complete.**

 #### Developers